Lombiq/GitHub-Actions/Docs/Workflows.md

     name: Spelling
     uses: Lombiq/GitHub-Actions/.github/workflows/spelling.yml@dev
     with:
-      # Add this parameter to define further dictionary source prefixes.
+      # Add this parameter to define further dictionary source prefixes, such as a repository with general-purpose dictionaries.
 Dictionary files from these sources are processed before the default ones, and in the order their prefixes are listed here.
       additional-dictionary-source-prefixes: >
         {
           "other-project": "https://raw.githubusercontent.com/Other/Project/dev/.github/actions/spelling/",